neuronlabs/neuronlabs.github.io/neuron-core/query/filters.md

 ---
 # Filters

 **Neuron**'s query results might get narrowed by the filters.

-The package `github.com/neuronlabs/neuron/query/filters` contains all the necessary structures and methods in order to specify what results we would like to obtain.
+The `github.com/neuronlabs/neuron/query/filters` package contains all the necessary structures and methods that allows to specify what results we would like to obtain from the query.

 The filtering system used by **Neuron** is based on the model's **collection**, **field** (optionally **subfield**), **operator** and the **values**.